PushkraJ99/JScripter/README.md

 * -t, --threads: Number of threads to use for concurrent processing (default is 5).

 ## 🤝 Contributing
 Contributions are Welcome!
-If you'd like to Contribute to `paramspider` Please Follow These Steps
+If you'd like to Contribute to `JScripter` Please Follow These Steps

 1. Fork the Repository.
 2. Create a New Branch.